 The importance of conversational commerce

 Conversational commerce is a new form of online interaction between brands and consumers, allowing both to communicate directly via text or voice.
 Push notifications and tools such as Square Messages allow businesses to tell their customers about a product launch or sale, while chatbots make it easy for consumers to ask a question 24/7, such as the location of a delivery.

 Conversational commerce allows brands to respond directly, which consumers say is critical.
 In fact, 75% of consumers will opt-in to messages with brands they trust.
 When customers message you, the speed of response is vital — 39% of consumers expect a reply within an hour.

 As businesses face heightened consumer expectations and increased competition, the pressure is on to develop and maintain strong customer relationships.
 Conversational commerce can help.

 Focus on what you do best

-- Supports customer questions and any issues that arise: Even when brands have live customer service centers, many aren’t available 24/7.
+Even when brands have live customer service centres, many aren’t available 24/7.
 Yet, when a prospective customer has a question or a current one has a concern, they want an answer immediately.
-Insisting a customer wait until “business hours’’ may lead to a lost customer and lost sales.
+Insisting a customer wait until “business hours’’ may lead to lost sales.
 Offering conversational commerce gives customers the assurance that they’ll make progress on their issue, even if it occurs during holidays or overnight hours.

 As brands look for ways to connect with their customers, conversational commerce helps manage customer interactions at scale, ensuring consumers get assistance whenever they need it, building stronger customer relationships every step of the way.